sebasgomez01/automateWithPython/README.md

     * How to use?
     Move the script.py file to the directory that do you want to organize, and then with the terminal go to that directory and execute the command:

-      - In Windows
+      - In Windows:
         py script.py

-      - In Linux/Mac OS
+      - In Linux/Mac OS:
         python script.py